-In our strange new world where we are socially distancing from friends and family, I have been considering one of our vital senses, and the importance of touch.
+In our strange new world where we are socially distanced from friends and family.
+I have been considering one of our vital senses and its importance: touch.

-As an Aromatherapist, smell for me is paramount, but as I also offer massage as part of the therapeutic effect of my business and I have been pondering the lack of touch that some people will be experiencing.
+As an Aromatherapist, smell for me is paramount.
+However I also offer massage as part of the therapeutic effect of my business, and I have been pondering the lack of touch that some people will be experiencing.

-Touch is crucial for our wellbeing, when we touch or are touched hormones are released into the bloodstream that help keep us healthy.
+Touch is crucial for our well-being.
+When we touch or are touched hormones are released into the bloodstream that helps keep us healthy.
 By experiencing just 25 seconds of touch our cortisol levels drop; the hormone responsible for making us feel stressed.
 But levels of our ‘feel-good’ hormones, namely Dopamine, Oxytocin and Serotonin rise.
 These hormones play a role in keeping our equilibrium steady, aiding our sleep pattern, maintaining healthy digestion and just simply making us feel good!
 So, what can we do in these times when tactile stimulation may be missing?